Amo-Addai/auto-portfolio/README.md

 Explore my GitHub Mono-Repo Hub of innovation with diverse full-stack projects.

-UI styles like Material, Argon, and more blend seamlessly with React, Angular, and Vue.
+UI styles like Material, Argon, and more, blended seamlessly with React, Angular, and Vue.
 Backed by Node.js, Django, Flask, Laravel, ASP .NET, and others, it's a playground for dynamic tech stack combinations.

 <br />